-6) Marriages between first-degree Mischlinge and second- degree Mischlinge.
+6) Marriages between first-degree Mischlinge and second-degree Mischlinge faces the choice between evacuation and sterilisation, he will prefer to undergo sterilisation.

 Both spouses will be evacuated or transferred to an old-people's ghetto, regardless of whether or not they have children, because, as a rule, any offspring of such marriages will, racially speaking, have stronger Jewish blood than second-degree Mischlinge.